 A Guide to Apprenticeships

 Whether you are at school, college or just looking to get onto the path to your dream job, apprenticeships can be a great way of accessing the education and career you want.
 But if you are a blind or partially sighted student, you might not have considered apprenticeships as an option.
-You may have questions or concerns about what an apprenticeship is, are they suitable for blind and partially sighted students and what support is available.
+You may have questions or concerns about what an apprenticeship is, if they are suitable for blind and partially sighted students and what support is available.

 Don’t worry, you have come to the right place!
 In this guide, we will break down everything you need to know to start exploring your own apprenticeship options.

-What is an apprenticeship?
+What is an Apprenticeship?

 An apprenticeship focuses on giving you the practical skills and knowledge you need to succeed in a specific area of work.
 It blends together a mix of working on the job and learning in the classroom to give you hands-on experience and learning.
 Overall, your time will be split between doing paid work with an employer and studying at an education provider such as a college or university.